Log In

 Fall Submit your online application to your State Coordinator.
 Due dates vary by state.

-Early February States’ 4-H reviews applications and makes final selection decisions.
+Early January States’ 4-H reviews applications and makes final selection decisions.
 Space may be limited based on hosting capacity of the partner country.
 States’ 4-H notifies all applicants of their status.

-Spring States’ 4-H books non-refundable air tickets.
+Spring States’ 4-H books non-refundable international air tickets.

 Late Spring Host Family placement is announced.